Code-Institute-Submissions/lubaninondo-project1000/README.md

 ### Media
-The photos, videos and images of this website are from code institute https://github.com/Code-Institute-Org/project-assets
+The photos, videos and audios of this website are from [Code Institute](https://github.com/Code-Institute-Org/project-assets)